 J. David Flanery has served as Senior Vice President, Chief Financial Officer and Treasurer since 2004.
-He previously served as Senior Vice President of Finance since August 2002, after having joined Papa John's in 1994 as Corporate Controller.
+He previously served as Senior Vice President of Finance since August 2002.
+He served as Vice President of Finance from 1995 through August 2002, after having joined Papa John's in 1994 as Corporate Controller.
 From 1979 to 1994, Mr. Flanery was with Ernst & Young LLP in a variety of positions, most recently as Audit Senior Manager.
 Mr. Flanery is a licensed Certified Public Accountant.